igor-bro/igor-bro/README.md

 ## 💼 About Me

-Data Analyst & Full Stack Developer with 5+ years in IT.
+AI/ML Engineer & Data Analyst & Full Stack Developer with 5+ years in IT.
 Passionate about building scalable data solutions, web applications, and AI-driven tools.
 Entrepreneur & Investor focused on innovative tech.

 **Expertise:**